Plastic bullet: Use elsewhere

-During the weekend of April 20, 2001, at the anti-FTAA protest in Quebec City, Canada, plastic bullets were used by police forces against protestors attempting to breach the security fences.
+During the weekend of 20 April 2001, at the anti-FTAA protest in Quebec City, Canada, plastic bullets were used by police forces against protesters attempting to breach the security fences.
 Plastic bullets were used against protesters at a protest against globalization in Quebec in 2001, where one individual reportedly underwent an emergency tracheotomy after being hit in the throat.

 Plastic bullets were approved for policing in England and Wales in June 2001.
 Plastic bullets were also authorized for G8 summit protests in Gleneagles, Scotland in July 2005.
 A plastic bullet was successfully used to disarm a hostage taker armed with a machete in Dorchester, England in November 2002.

 In September 2004, seven picketing shipbuilders were injured in a tear-gas and plastic bullet assault in Cadiz, Spain.

 In 1990, Kenyan riot police raided a room at the University of Nairobi beating students with batons.
 A fleeing female student was shot in the stomach with a plastic bullet.

-Venezuelan police and soldiers fired plastic bullets at student protestors in Caracas in December 2010.
+Venezuelan police and soldiers fired plastic bullets at student protesters in Caracas in December 2010.

 Foam-tipped plastic bullets were employed by U.S. Marines in a trial in the Iraq War but were determined to be ineffectual.

 Usage—penetrating plastic bullets

 Use in Israel

 Israeli plastic bullets are not baton rounds and are capable of penetrating all body tissue.

 In August 1988, the Israeli army began using plastic bullets for crowd control by the military administration of the West Bank and Gaza Strip.
 Israeli Defense Minister Yitzhak Rabin explained the plastic bullets were intended to cause more injuries to Palestinian rioters.
-Army commanders hoped that their use would reduce Palestinian stone-throwing, however this did not happen during the first month of their use in which Israeli plastic bullets killed eight Palestians.
+Army commanders hoped that their use would reduce Palestinian stone-throwing, however this did not happen during the first month of their use in which Israeli plastic bullets killed eight Palestinians.

 In March 1990, an army report - "Uprising Data" - found 128 "local residents" had been killed by plastic bullets.
 According to the army rules of engagement the use of plastic bullets is permitted in case of a "violent riot", defined as: "a disturbance with the participation of three or more persons, including stone throwing, erection of a barrier or barricade, burning a tire."

 Some of the instructions under Rules of Engagement include: